SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Model Fitting Results

-The most prominent difference occurs at $T_{\mathrm{eff}}\simeq1700$--2500~K. In this temperature range, the atmospheric gravities from spectral fitting are systematically lower than the evolutionary gravities, with a median offset of $\log g_{\rm evol}-\log g_{\rm atm}\simeq1.1$~dex.
+The most prominent difference occurs at $T_{\mathrm{eff}}\simeq1700$--2500~K. In this temperature range, the atmospheric gravities from spectral fitting are systematically lower than the evolutionary gravities, with a median offset of $\log g_{\rm evol}-\log g_{\rm atm}\simeq1.05$~dex.
+The spectral-type projection shows that the large positive offsets are concentrated across the L-dwarf sequence and remain relevant near the L/T transition, where condensate clouds strongly shape the near-infrared spectral morphology.
 Outside this interval, the offsets are smaller and do not show the same systematic sign.
-This suggests that the low atmospheric gravities inferred for many sources in the 1700--2500~K regime should be interpreted with caution.
+This pattern suggests that the low atmospheric gravities inferred for many sources in the cloudy L-dwarf regime should be interpreted with caution.

-A likely explanation is a residual degeneracy between $\log g$ and [M/H] in low resolution SPHEREx spectra of L dwarfs.
-In the SAND grid, changing $\log g$ from 4 to 6 dex over this temperature range produces only subtle spectral changes, and these changes are concentrated mainly in the $K$ band.
-At SPHEREx resolution, such gravity dependent features can be partly absorbed by changes in metallicity, especially because the SAND models cover a broad [M/H] range.
+The likely explanation is the model dependence in the cloudy L-dwarf regime.
+Cloud opacity and cloud clearing across the L sequence and L/T transition \citep[e.g.,][]{2012ApJ...756..172M} can alter the near-infrared morphology used in the atmospheric fits, and non-equilibrium CO/CH$_4$ chemistry \citep[e.g.,][]{2014ApJ...797...41Z} can add further model dependence.
+When these cloud and chemistry effects are not fully captured by the atmospheric grids, the fitting procedure can partly compensate through $\log g$ and [M/H], especially because the SAND models span a broad metallicity range.
+Thus, the atmospheric--evolutionary gravity mismatch is likely driven by coupled degeneracies among cloud properties, $\log g$, metallicity, and possible non-equilibrium chemistry associated with vertical mixing in L-dwarf atmospheres.

+The detailed spectral-type dependence of this mismatch is nevertheless model dependent.
+For example, the Sonora Diamondback comparison in Figure 11 of \citet{2026AJ....171..198M} does not show an equally prominent gravity discrepancy at the L/T transition; in that analysis, the larger atmospheric--evolutionary $\log g$ offsets occur mainly near the warmer early-L sequence around L0 and among cooler objects later than about T2.
+Thus, the concentration of large positive offsets in our comparison should be interpreted as a SAND-dependent behavior of the atmospheric fits.